 If you have an interest only mortgage or a mortgage that includes an amount borrowed on interest only terms, your mortgage payments do not include the costs of any savings plan or other investment you may have arranged to build up a lump sum to repay the amount you borrowed.
 It is important to check regularly that your savings plan or other investment is on track to repay this mortgage at the end of the term.

 For all types of repayment vehicle, we recommend that you regularly obtain confirmation, together with financial advice, from your repayment vehicle provider(s) to ensure that the projected maturity value will be sufficient to repay your borrowing at the end of the term.
 If it indicates a potential shortfall, you have a number of choices to consider depending on your individual circumstances.
-The Money Advice Service provides information about why you need to act now and the options you have.
+To understand more about the options available to you, please contact us.
+Alternatively, the Money Advice Service provides information about why you need to act now and the options you have.
 Go to moneyadviceservice.org.uk and search for ‘Ways of repaying an interest only mortgage’.
 Or you can call them on 0800 138 7777.

 In addition, the FCA has published an ‘Interest only mortgages: act now and talk to your lender’ leaflet which highlights the benefits of talking to your lender early.
 You can read the leaflet here.